Determine which areas in a sample unit should be prioritized

 - n_breaks

 Numeric.
 The number of breaks to return from the function, defaults to 3.
-Values much higher than that are untested, and beyond 5 of questionable utility.
+Values beyond 5 of are questionable utility.

 - verbose